Tailored untruths: How personalisation challenges LLM safeguards: AI-Generated Personalised Disinformation Dataset (AI-TRAITS)

+Given the small per-cell counts, most between-cell differences are not statistically distinguishable.
+Within the country attribute, only Brazil (62\% personalised) is distinguishable from Great Britain, Ukraine, and the United States, and India from Ukraine.
+Within generation, only Generation Alpha differs from Generation X, and within political orientation, only Centrist from Far right.
+The personalisation findings reported later in Section~\ref{sec:personalisation} are instead derived from the complete dataset, where the per-cell sample sizes are several orders of magnitude larger.

-\paragraph{Inter-Annotator Agreement} Inter-annotator agreement (IAA) is calculated using Cohen's $\kappa$ \citep{mchugh2012interrater}.
-The safety behaviour annotations (refusals, disclaimers, jailbreaks, and bad generations) had a relatively high agreement, with $\kappa$ values ranging from $0.54$ to $0.77$ across the four languages.
+\paragraph{Inter-Annotator Agreement} Inter-annotator agreement (IAA) is calculated using Cohen's $\kappa$ \cite{mchugh2012interrater}.
+The safety behaviour annotations (refusals, disclaimers, jailbreaks, and malformed outputs) had a relatively high agreement, with $\kappa$ values ranging from $0.54$ to $0.77$ across the four languages (EN, PT, RU, HI).

 Annotations of personalisation level, however, showed considerably lower IAA.
 Annotators often diverged in distinguishing between \textit{Moderate} and \textit{High Personalisation}, highlighting the inherent subjectivity of judging the degree to which a narrative is tailored to a given demographic attribute.
 Therefore, the original three-tier personalisation scale was ultimately merged into a binary classification task: \textit{Non-personalised} (Low/None) vs. \textit{Personalised} (Moderate/High).
 On this binary task $\kappa$ ranged between slight agreement ($0.10$ for Hindi) to moderate agreement ($0.48$ for Portuguese).
 Full results are provided in \autoref{sec:iaa}.